dspringuel-va/blog-posts/devops-handbook/README.md

 and experimentations**.
 Learning from success and failures is crucial to improving the quality of work.
 Furthermore, when the flow and the feedback loop are short and strong, it is easier and safer to experiment and take calculated risks.
-Ultimately, that fast learning and experimentations help do outdo the competition and win in the marketplace.
+Ultimately, fast learning and experimentations help do outdo the competition and win in the marketplace.